streamingfast/firehose-docs/firehose-setup/cosmos/synchronization.md

 If the setup has been configured properly blocks of data will begin streaming and printing to the terminal window.

-For Cosmos deployments running locally the node's status is viewable by pointing a web browser to the following address.&#x20;
+For Cosmos deployments running locally the node's status is viewable by pointing a web browser to the following address.

 [http://localhost:26657/status](http://localhost:26657/status)